HiDefTextiles/HiDefKnits/RANNIS/WorkPlan.md

 6. Perform usability studies with alpha version of app

 ### Project tasks and participants
+1. Brennan Novak will be acting as design director and all things user experience
+2. User studies with Icelandic knitting community
+3. User studies with Berlin independent fashion boutique designers
+4. Open sourcing of all design assets

 ## 7 3D modelling
 ###### Responsible: Ólafur Þór Magnússon